Rastatt

-Rastatt (/de/) is a town with a Baroque core, District of Rastatt, Baden-Württemberg, Germany.
-It is located in the Upper Rhine Plain on the Murg river, 6 km above its junction with the Rhine and has a population of around 51,000 (2022).
-Rastatt was an important place of the War of the Spanish Succession (Treaty of Rastatt) and the Revolutions of 1848 in the German states.
+Rastatt (/de/) is a town in the district of Rastatt, Baden-Württemberg, Germany.
+It is located in the Upper Rhine Plain, on the Murg River, 6 km above its junction with the Rhine.
+It has a Baroque core and a population of around 51,000 (2022).
+Rastatt was an important place during the War of the Spanish Succession (Treaty of Rastatt) and the Revolutions of 1848 in the German states.